Feel on top of the world Towcester Therapy Centre 01327 353544 McTimoney Chiropractic

 What can chiropractic help ?

-In addition many patients have anecdotally reported positive responses to treatment for a wide variety of conditions including sciatica and pregnancy related discomfort including SPD / PGP.
 If you are unsure about whether chiropractic will help your complaint why not call or drop in for a FREE ½ hour no obligation chat and spine check?

 How is chiropractic different from osteopathy?

 In the main you will find that an osteopath tends to use more soft tissue work than a chiropractor (although many chiropractors, including myself, also do this) whilst a chiropractor will concentrate on bony manipulation, aiming to enhance neuromusculoskeletal function.
 A chiropractor will more often use short lever adjusting techniques whereas an osteopath may use long lever techniques such as exerting a pull on an arm to adjust an area in the mid back.

 What can I expect from my first session ?

 To begin with I will take a record of your medical history including details such as current medications, surgeries and existing medical conditions.
 We will discuss your area of complaint in some depth covering things such as the initiating cause, what kind of pain you are experiencing (burning, sharp, shooting, electrical, dull, aching etc), what makes it worse, what eases it ie positions, activities etc and also whether there are any other symptoms which appear to be connected.

 After this I will, with your consent, perform a physical examination including appropriate neurological and orthopaedic tests.
 This is to give us more of an idea as to the root cause of your condition and to ensure that chiropractic is a suitable treatment.
 If during the history or testing I suspect that your condition requires further investigation or medical intervention I will ask you to visit your GP before we commence treatment.